open-wc/api-viewer-element/README.md

 ### Knobs

-The playground listens to `[property]-changed` events on the rendered component to keep knobs in sync with the property values changed by the user.

-If you need to sync knobs, make sure to dispatch these events and document them:
+The playground listens to all the events dispatched by the rendered component.
+This can be used to sync knobs with the property changes caused by the user interactions.
+In order to make it work, dispatch and document `[property]-changed` events:

 ```js
 /**